algolia/instantsearch-ios/examples/showcase/README.md

 The UIKit widgets showcase is available under `Showcase > Imperative UI`.
 The SwiftUI widgets showcase is available under `Showcase > Declarative UI`.

+The SwiftUI previews are also available in Xcode live previews.

 ## Additional resources
 Learn more about InstantSearch iOS [widgets](https://www.algolia.com/doc/guides/building-search-ui/widgets/showcase/ios/) in the Algolia documentation.